Redirects are not tied to site configuation breaking referential integrity and making it impossible to test on/transfer from staging systems

 It must be possible to save redirects in a form that data integrity to the site configurations is preserved.
 If this is technically not possible there should not be a dropdown letting you select from site configurations implicitly suggesting that this creates sys_redirect rows actually pointing to the selected site configuration (suggesting that redirects can be transferred between baseVariant setups without losing their functionality).

-Updated by Andreas Kiessling 6 months ago
+Updated by Andreas Kiessling about 1 year ago

 I agree, that the current implementation needs to be improved.